Otto von Bolschwing: Emigration to the United States

-In July 1953, the CIA’s Austrian section recommended to headquarters in Washington that von Bolschwing be granted US citizenship in order for him to resume his work in Austria as a formal CIA officer.
+In July 1953, the CIA’s Austrian section recommended to headquarters in Washington that von Bolschwing be granted U.S. citizenship in order for him to resume his work in Austria as a formal CIA officer.
 CIA headquarters, however, balked at the notion of continuing to employ von Bolschwing and was eager to cut ties with him.
 In this, they were supported by von Bolschwing's former champion, Pullach station chief James Critchfield, who had now come to view von Bolschwing as a charlatan.
 Warning his superiors in Washington:

 If an agency takes [von Bolschwing] over without knowing his past, they will inevitably be bogged down in a series of "assessment periods" and grandiose schemes employing scores of people to exploit shadowy figures...via courier lines that never seem to materialize.
 They will be faced with large payrolls for piddling returns and masses of paper on all the relatively inconsequential aspects of his operation.

-Though the CIA was unwilling to continue employing von Bolschwing as an agent, it agreed to bring him to the US, as an appropriate reward for his "long faithful service to US intelligence".
+Though the CIA was unwilling to continue employing von Bolschwing as an agent, it agreed to bring him to the U.S., as an appropriate reward for his "long faithful service to U.S. intelligence".
 It was a complex and drawn out undertaking as von Bolschwing’s membership in the Nazi Party and the SS made him ineligible for a visa, let alone citizenship.
-To sidestep this, von Bolschwing leaned heavily on his brief service with the Austrian Resistance in his dealings with US immigration officials and portrayed his 1942-43 imprisonment by the Gestapo, for his role in the Legionnaires’ Revolt, as resulting from his principled opposition to the Nazi regime.
+To sidestep this, von Bolschwing leaned heavily on his brief service with the Austrian Resistance in his dealings with U.S. immigration officials and portrayed his 1942-43 imprisonment by the Gestapo, for his role in the Legionnaires’ Revolt, as resulting from his principled opposition to the Nazi regime.
 In a document submitted in support of his bid for immigration, von Bolschwing shamelessly maintained that he hadn't been on the payroll of the SS or the Nazi Party.

 Despite this, the CIA made no effort to conceal von Bolschwing’s Nazi affiliations, recognizing its futility.
 It did, however, task its Eastern European Division with coordinating von Bolschwing’s movements with the Immigration and Naturalization Service (INS).
-The Agency also went to great lengths to circumvent the routine character inquiries carried out on prospective US citizens by the State Department.
+The Agency also went to great lengths to circumvent the routine character inquiries carried out on prospective U.S. citizens by the State Department.
 CIA sources in Austria provided von Bolschwing with falsified police and military background reports that contained no derogatory information about his wartime activities.
-They would also expedite the issuing of travel documents to von Bolschwing and his family, via the US Consulate in Munich, in August 1953.
+They would also expedite the issuing of travel documents to von Bolschwing and his family, via the U.S. Consulate in Munich, in August 1953.
 CIA headquarters in Washington would later intervene directly with the INS, falsely claiming that they had already conducted the necessary background checks on von Bolschwing and found nothing that would preclude his entry into the United States.